basf/metis-backend/README.md

 ## Installation

-See `conf/install.sh` for installation of Nginx, Postgres, RabbitMQ, and Supervisor, as well as configuring them.
+Refer to `conf/install.sh` for installation of Nginx, Postgres, RabbitMQ, and Supervisor, as well as configuring them.
 Run `conf/install.sh` and then modify global options `conf/env.ini`.
+Alternatively, feel free to install each component on your own (or all together in a container, see below).

 The AiiDA should be installed and configured separately.
 First, a possibility for _ssh-ing_ into a localhost should be ensured: